 SECOND FLOOR 40' x 16' 1" (12.19m x 4.9m) Accessed only via the grand staircase with leaded windows to each aspect, as well as a stained glass window at the top of the tower.
 The second floor is split into two elements - the study which has been partially renovated and boasts A frame roof beams and trusses with a Velux window to the rear aspect and the second element is the attic currently used for storage however, with the necessary consents there is real potential to create two further bedrooms and a 'Jack and Jill' En-Suite bathroom on this floor with heritage Velux windows.

 EXTERNALLY To the front of the property there is a large cobbled area providing parking for several cars.
 There is also pedestrian and vehicular access to the side of the property via the Causeway.
-From this access there is a derelict Coach House which is not listed and as such could potentially (subject to necessary planning consents) be restored to its former self - a two storey building which has endless possibilities, one of which may be a garage to the ground floor with a first floor summer room complete with a balcony overlooking the glorious gardens.
+From this access there is a derelict Coach House currently used as a log store

 To the rear of the property there is a secluded south facing terrace with access from the garden room.
 Steps lead down into the impressive walled gardens which are mainly laid to lawn but have an abundance of mature trees - one of particular interest is a hybrid walnut/hazelnut tree, there are well stocked herbaceous borders, shrubs and seasonal bulbs displaying a plethora of colour throughout the year.
 To the foot of the garden there is a vegetable garden, fruit trees and a greenhouse whilst to the side is a 'secret garden' hidden within mature shrubs and stocked full of roses and spring daffodils creating a fragrant retreat in which to relax.